Best Air Purifiers of 2025

 At 50 pounds, the Coway Airmega ProX is by far the heaviest air purifier in this roundup, but it also provides the best performance.
 On both higher and lower speeds, this model excels at clearing rooms of dust, pollen, and smoke.
 And it has the best noise scores on this list.

 Unlike many of the other air purifiers shown here, this one doesn’t have a remote control or an app.
 The ProX features three speeds, a filter indicator, and a dirt sensor.
-As with Blueair purifiers, CR members are highly satisfied with their Coway air purifiers and give them top marks for predicted reliability.
+CR members are highly satisfied with their Coway air purifiers and give them top marks for predicted reliability.

 Best Air Purifier for a Large Room